endurantgames/cosmiclegends/src/classes/mage.md

 :   Everyone enjoys euphonious enunciation!
 When you roll a Power Stunt
-    or Power Combo to add to the Teamwork Pool, add 1 die to the dice pool for each Word whose first letter matches the first letter of another Word in the Stunt or Combo.
+    or Power Combo to add to the Teamwork Pool, add 1 die to the dice pool for each Power Word whose first letter matches the first letter of another Power Word in the Stunt or Combo.

+Diviner
+:   []{.magical-specialty-prereq}

+    To Be Determined

+    []{.magical-specialty-id}

 Familiar Familiaris